qidopox/Deep_Learning_for_image_processing_practice/README.md

+# Introduction to Deep Learning for image processing practice

 Welcome to the introduction to deep learning for image processing practice.

 To start this practice, you may need to have a github account and a Google account.